 Juneau, located along the beautiful Gastineau Channel and at the foot of Mount Juneau and Mount Roberts, is the one state U.S. capital accessible only by sea and air.

 You can arrive either by plane or ship.
-If arriving by plane, I recommend the airport taxi to downtown.
+If arriving by plane, I recommend taking a taxi or bus downtown.
 The Capital Transit City Bus also services the airport, but your luggage needs to fit under the seat.

 Here are 14 activities for you to enjoy in Juneau.